 Readers familiar with the paper by Joyal, Street and Verity (Joyal et al. 1996) should find no difficulty in seeing that these are all derivable from the original axiomatization.
-Conversely, original axioms are derivable from our axioms; we shall give a slightly nontrivial derivation of the Sliding and Vanishing for tensor in an appendix.
-The remaining Vanishing for unit is in fact redundant in the original axiomatisation (as demonstrated in an appendix), so our axioms are equivalent to the original axioms in ibid.
+Conversely, original axioms are derivable from our axioms; we shall give a slightly non-trivial derivation of the Sliding and Vanishing for tensor in Appendix A. The remaining Vanishing for unit is in fact redundant in the original axiomatisation (as demonstrated in Appendix A), so our axioms are equivalent to the original axioms in ibid.